Maria Howard Weeden: Career

 In 1893 Weeden attended the World's Columbian Exposition in Chicago, where she was dismayed by other artists whose works featuring freedmen and freedwomen showed them in the caricature style of minstrel shows.
 She returned to Huntsville determined to express the full humanity and dignity of freedmen.
 Her images included pictures of many freed African Americans who worked as servants for her and friends' families.
 While she painted, she listened to their accounts of their lives and of folktales, and later adapted some of these as poems, which she wrote in the black dialect.
 She also painted a portrait of Saint Bartley Harris, a prominent African American pastor in Huntsville, Alabama.

 In the 1890s, Joseph Edwin Washington and his wife Mary Bolling Kemp Washington, who owned the Wessyngton Plantation in Robertson County, Tennessee, commissioned Weeden to make portraits of several of their African-American servants, who had stayed to work for them as freedmen after emancipation.
 These works were about 5" x7" in size, and some were completed in pastels.
 Weeden's near-sightedness was said to have contributed to her making closely detailed portraits having a "miniature like finish."
 It is also thought that she may have worked from photographs of subjects.

 In 1895, Weeden exhibited several portraits of African-American freedmen and freedwomen in Berlin and Paris, where they were well received.
 Her paintings were praised by writers Joel Chandler Harris and Thomas Nelson Page, and Harris wrote the foreword to her book Bandanna Ballads (1899).

 Weeden also wrote poetry, and she combined both poetry and art in her four books published between 1898 and 1904.
 Some of her poems were written in the black dialect, now known as African-American English, as she was inspired by stories and folktales told to her by her subjects when they were sitting for portraits.

-Between 1866 and 1896, Weeden also had contributed numerous essays and short stories to the Presbyterian Christian Observer, under the pseudonym of "Flake White."
+Between 1866 and 1896, Weeden also contributed numerous essays and short stories to the Presbyterian Christian Observer, under the pseudonym of "Flake White."
 These were collected and reprinted in 2005.

 Personal life and death

 Weeden never married.
 She and her unmarried sister Kate both lived in the Weeden House as adults.
-Weeden died of tuberculosis at age 59 on April 12, 1905 in Huntsville.
+Weeden died of tuberculosis at age 59 on April 12, 1905, in Huntsville, and was buried at Maple Hill Cemetery.
 In 1998 Weeden was posthumously inducted into the Alabama Women's Hall of Fame.